guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 3. Use the following commands for the installation:

-apt-get update
+sudo apt-get update

-apt-get -f install
+sudo apt-get -f install

 The 2nd command most probably returns some error messages about missing packages.
 They are installed by executing the 3rd command.